waoru3/crispy-couscous/docs/SpotV3/04_general_info.md

 Serious trading is about timing.
 Networks can be unstable and unreliable, which can lead to requests taking varying amounts of time to reach the servers.
 With recvWindow, you can specify that the request must be processed within a certain number of milliseconds or be rejected by the server.
 It is recommended to use a small recvWindow of 5000 or less!
 The max cannot go beyond 60,000!

-### SIGNED Endpoint Examples for POST /api/v3/order[​](https://www.mexc.com/api-docs/spot-v3/general-info#signed-endpoint-examples-for-post-apiv3order "Direct link to SIGNED Endpoint Examples for POST /api/v3/order")
+### SIGNED Endpoint Examples for POST /api/v3/order

 > Example 1